-22 Block Island Wind Farm - 30 MW wind farm off the coast of Rhode Island
+25 Block Island Wind Farm - 30 MW wind farm off the coast of Rhode Island.

 A typical wind farm includes several wind turbines arranged in multiple rows and daisy-chained.
 Electricity generated from the wind turbines is collected in an off-shore collector (transformer) station that generally steps up power to a higher voltage for transmission back to shore.
 Special grade submerged sea cables are used extensively in off-shore wind applications to connect the individual turbines to the transformer station as well as the transformer station to the grid interconnection switchyard located on land.
 Subsea cables are installed and secured on to the ocean floor.
 Due to advances in technology, offshore wind farms are being located at increasing distances from the coast.
 Large scale wind farms are being developed in the 30 mile to 125 mile range from shore.
 Distance from land has an impact on cost including the design of subsea electrical cabling and system configuration.
-Noteworthy considerations for off-shore wind applications include the possible use of high-voltage direct current (HVDC) transmission to minimize losses, and logistical challenges and increased transportation time during construction and operation phases.
+Noteworthy considerations for off-shore wind applications to minimize losses, and logistical challenges and increased transportation time during construction and operation phases.